daormar/debasher/doc/design_doc_resident.md

   `debasher_stop`; with a rollback it becomes "stop, fix, rewind, resume");
   several connected nodes, or
-  all of them, crash together with inputs that cannot be regenerated (the contents of the FIFOs are gone); a crash during a snapshot round, if aborting rounds turns out to be harder than falling back to the last complete epoch; a deliberate rewind requested by an operator.
+  all of them, crash together with inputs that cannot be regenerated (the contents of the FIFOs are gone, with no process holding them); a crash during a snapshot round, if aborting rounds turns out to be harder than falling back to the last complete epoch; a deliberate rewind requested by an operator.
 Not for the crash of a single node.
 The price is the work done since the chosen epoch, and the external inputs received since then (delivery at that boundary is at most once).

   Like a clean start (see "`debasher_reset_resident`: a clean start"), it can be done from outside, by manipulating files, with no special mode in the